gerkenv/notes/README.md

-# Mix of notes, bookmarks and mini-projects
+# Mix of notes, bookmarks and tutorial-projects